• Skip to main content

 Mexican Menudo tripe soup served in a white bowl and topped with cilantro.

-This is truly the best Menudo recipe, if I say so myself.
-It is pure Mexican comfort food.
-Perfect for special occasions and large family gatherings.
+This is truly the BEST menudo recipe, if I say so myself.
+It is pure Mexican comfort food meant to feed a large crowd.
+It’s a delicious dish that’s perfect for special occasions and family gatherings.

 Did you make this recipe?
 Please rate the recipe below!